radian-software/riju/README.md

     $ make docker

-Note that building the image can take up to 45 minutes even on high-end hardware and internet, and it requires about 15 GB of disk space.
+Note that building the image typically requires over an hour and 20 GB of disk space.

 ## Flag